goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

         return self.conv(x)
 ```

-This is the Up sampling step which creates the mask, which is needed for segmentation of the image.
+This is the Up sampling block that helps generate the mask, which is needed for segmentation of the image.

 ```python
 class UNet(nn.Module):